-On very rare occasions we experience a few days of ‘cold wave’ in Belgium.
-And it does happen that the temperatures drop under -10°C (14°F), or even -20°C (-4°F).
+On very rare occasions, we experience a few days of ‘cold wave’ in Belgium.
+It does happen that the temperatures drop under -10°C (14°F), or even -20°C (-4°F).
 Luckily, this only happens once in five years and usually doesn’t last longer than a few days.

 Does it snow in Belgium?